 Usually, tickets are either assigned to a group or an agent individually.
-This is done by one of the members of the team, or by the Dispatch'r based on predefined rules or conditions.
+This is done by one of the members of the team or based on predefined rules or conditions created using Workflow Automator or Dispatch'r.
 For example, all your high impact queries can be assigned directly to one of the experienced agents in your team, and tickets that come in during the night can be assigned to people in that shift.

 However, note that when a ticket gets assigned to a group, it does NOT mean that it was assigned to an agent in the group (either randomly or by any means).
 It just means that any of the agents in that group can assign it to themselves or have a supervisor do it for them.